isabella232/mobile-services.pt-BR/help/android/metrics.md

 # Lifecycle metrics{#lifecycle-metrics}

-Esta seção fornece informações sobre as métricas e dimensões que podem ser medidas automaticamente pela biblioteca móvel, após a implementação do ciclo de vida e um link para solucionar problemas de dados do ciclo de vida.
-Para obter mais informações sobre como solucionar problemas, vá para [Solucionar problemas de ciclo de vida](https://helpx.adobe.com/analytics/kb/troubleshoot-lifecycle-data.html).
+This section provides information about the metrics and dimensions that can be measured automatically by the mobile library, after lifecycle is implemented, and a link to troubleshoot Lifecycle data.
+Para obter mais informações sobre solução de problemas, acesse [Solução de problemas de dados](https://helpx.adobe.com/analytics/kb/troubleshoot-lifecycle-data.html)do ciclo de vida.

 ## Nova versão do SDK da Adobe Experience Cloud